 The Wilson Staff Model wedge offers top-tier performance with a clean look that fits well in anyone’s golf bag.

-Available in three different editions; standard, hi-toe, and tour-grind, the Staff Model utilize its carbon steel build to provide the feel and responsiveness that I crave on the course.
+Available in three different editions: standard, hi-toe, and tour-grind, the Staff Model utilizes its carbon steel build to provide the feel and responsiveness that we crave on the course.

-During my time with the Staff Model, I put this wedge through the works.
-And no matter the situation, whether deep rough or loose sand, the Staff Model produced clean results that I certainly enjoyed.
+During our time with the Staff Model, we put this wedge through the works.
+And no matter the situation, whether deep rough or loose sand, the Staff Model produced clean results that we certainly enjoyed.

 On the links, we loved how the Wilson Staff Model produced touch-on-pitch lose shots with extended muscle on full swings.
 Regardless of the shot you’re facing, the Staff Model produces the spin to quickly stop shots next to the hole.